vrushal09/Portfolio-Template/README.md

-# Vrushal.com V_0.2
+# Vrushal.com

 Welcome to the Vrushal.com repository!
 This project is a personal website for showcasing my work and projects.
 It includes various features and is built using modern web technologies.

 ## Description

 Vrushal.com is a portfolio website that displays information about my projects, skills, and experiences.
 The site includes interactive elements, smooth transitions, and is designed with a modern aesthetic.
+Current version - V_0.2

 ## Features